 Welcome to the short-term rental page.
 Here you will find helpful information to assist you when licensing your short-term rental.
-If you have registered before you are still subject to these new licensing requirements.
-If you have any questions along the way please do not hesitate to contact Code Enforcement.
+If you have registered before you are still subject to these requirements.
+If you have any questions along the way, please do not hesitate to contact Code Enforcement.

 Floor plan of the house

 Site plan of the property